-LIMBUA company profile awarded by the German Journalism Academy
+LIMBUA company profile by the German Journalism Academy

-The LIMBUA company profile was awarded the top grade by the German Journalism Academy (DJA).
+The LIMBUA company profile was recognized by the German Journalism Academy (DJA).
 The profile was written by Manuel Maurer, founder of the online journalism magazine STB Web.
 We spoke with him about his career in journalism, his motivation, and his impressions of LIMBUA.

 Mr. Maurer, how did you get into journalism – and why did you choose to study at the German Journalism Academy?